sayam9901/qilin-react-dev-challenge/README.md

 ## Submission

 1. Commit and push your changes to your GitHub repository.
-2. Share the repository link with the Qilin Software Lab hiring team by [insert deadline].
+2. Share the repository link with the Qilin Software Lab hiring team within 48hrs after receiving this assessment.
 3. Include a README.md file in your repository with any additional notes or explanations about your code.

 Good luck!
 If you have any questions or need clarification, feel free to reach out.

 Best regards,
-[Your Name]
+Himanshu Barmola
-[Your Title]
+Frontend Tech Lead,
 Qilin Software Lab